XuRuichen98/XuRuichen98.github.io/_pages/about.md

 I am Ruichen XU, a PhD student in Pure Mathematics at the *Academy of Mathematics and Systems Science, Chinese Academy of Sciences*, under the guidance of Professor Xin WAN.

-I am visiting the *Laboratoire de Mathématiques de Besançon (LmB), l'Université de Franche-Comté* in Besançon, France, from December 2024 to July 2025 (expected), with Professor Olivier Fouquet being my host advisor during the visit.

 **Contact**: xuruichen21[at]mails.ucas.ac.cn

 ### Education